What Makes Up a Modular Exhibition System?

 A 20x30 booth can support a stronger combination of product display, meeting space, graphics, and visitor flow.
 For exhibitors planning a modular or hybrid booth with both public demo space and controlled conversation areas, 20x30 booth layouts for product demos can help clarify how counters, storage, graphics, and meeting zones should work together.

 A 20x20 booth gives exhibitors more flexibility for open layout, demo counters, light storage, and aisle-facing visuals.
-For exhibitors planning a square island or open-corner layout, 20x20 booth planning can help determine how much space should be used for demos, counters, storage, and branded walls without crowding the booth.
+For exhibitors planning a square island or open-corner layout, 20x20 trade show booth planning can help determine how much space should be used for demos, counters, storage, and branded walls without crowding the booth.

 A 20x30 booth can support a stronger combination of product display, meeting space, graphics, and visitor flow.
 For larger modular systems, 20x30 booth planning is especially useful because the booth can include more than one visitor path, product zone, or presentation area.

-For major Las Vegas events, union labor coordination, drayage timing, venue compliance, and installation sequencing can affect how modular systems are staged, installed, and dismantled.
-Working with booth build support in Las Vegas can help connect modular planning with fabrication checks, packing order, material handling, and on-site execution before the booth reaches the show floor.
+For major Las Vegas events, modular exhibit planning should also account for union labor coordination, drayage timing, venue rules, and show-site setup.
+When the booth includes screens, lighting, counters, overhead elements, or tight move-in windows, booth build support in Las Vegas can help connect modular planning with fabrication checks, logistics, installation, and on-site execution.

 Final Takeaway